 allowed if needed.

-can interrupt this play three times with a command to sit, and the dog stops and sits.
-The sit
+interrupt this play three times with a cue to sit, and the dog stops and sits.
+The sit cue may be

-command may be repeated twice if the dog does not respond on the first command.
+repeated twice if the dog does not respond on the first cue.

-to call the dog back and forth in the back yard, with the dog completely approaching each
+the dog back and forth in the back yard, with the dog completely approaching each member of

-member of the family and allowing that member to grasp its collar.
-The dog will be wearing a
+the family and allowing that member to grasp its collar.
+The dog will be wearing a collar but not

-collar but not a leash.
+a leash.
 Each person must call at least twice.
-Every family member must be able
+Every family member must be able to control the

 5) The new owner shows proof of completion of a training class (usually a 5-, 6-, or 8-week